asmblii/sitecore-marketplace-icon-picker/README.md

 # Marketplace Icon Picker

-A modern icon picker application for the Sitecore Marketplace, based on [Material UI Icons](https://mui.com/material-ui/material-icons/).
-This is a sample application showing how you can create a custom field application.
+An icon picker application for the Sitecore Marketplace, based on [Material UI Icons](https://mui.com/material-ui/material-icons/).
+This is a sample application showingcasing how to create a custom field extension to be leveraged in the Sitecore Marketplace with XM Cloud.

 ## 📦 Running the Application Locally
 You can run this application locally, however note that it requires loading within the Sitecore Marketplace to enable full functionality.